KWB-R/kwb.resilience/README.md

 # kwb.resilience

-R package for assessing resilience for water systems.
+R Package for the Quantification of Technical Resilience

 ## Installation